SumoLogic/sumologic-kubernetes-collection/deploy/docs/standAlonePrometheus.md

 **Note, if you are upgrading to version 1.x of our collection from a version before 1.x, please see our [migration guide](v1_migration_doc.md).**

-To upgrade our helm chart to a newer version, you must first run update your local helm repo.
+To upgrade our Helm chart to a newer version, you must first run update your local Helm repo.

 ```bash
 helm repo update